BaseGraph/BaseGraph/docs/classes/directed_multigraph.rst

 Usage
 -----

-DirectedMultigraph is used very similarly to DirectedGraph, the difference being that parallel edges are accounted for when adding and removing edges.
+DirectedMultigraph is used very similarly to :ref:`DirectedGraph
+<directedgraph>`, the main difference being that parallel edges are accounted
+for when adding and removing edges.
 For example, we can add an edge :math:`(i,j)` even if it already exists.
 In that case, the multiplicty is increased to 2

 .. code-block:: cpp